Baguage/pyqualtrics/README.md

 # Documentation

-Full documenation is available on wiki.
+Full documenation is not yet available.

+# How to run tests

+...

 # Bugs and requests